 The Superintendent of Schools or designee shall develop the district mentoring plan in accordance with the requirements outlined in N.J.A.C.
 6A:9C-5.3 as part of the school district's professional development plan (PDP) pursuant to N.J.A.C.
 6A:9C-4.4.
 The district mentoring plan shall include logistics for its implementation and describe the school district's responsibilities pursuant to N.J.A.C.
 6A:9C-5.1 et seq.

+TEACHING STAFF MEMBERS

+3126/page 3 of 4

+Induction Program for Provisional Teachers

-TEACHING STAFF MEMBERS 3126/page 2 of 2 District Mentoring Program
+District Mentoring Program